A Glorious Light!

 About Guest Conductor Dr. Samuel Barbara

-Before relocating home to Oregon, Dr. Samuel Barbara served as Director of Choral Activities and assistant professor of music at Westminster College in New Wilmington, Pennsylvania, where he conducted the Chamber, Concert and Men’s Choirs, and taught choral methods, literature and conducting, as well as applied voice.
-He completed his doctorate in choral music, at the University of Southern California, where he was senior teaching assistant in the Department of Choral and Sacred Music and assistant conductor of the USC Thornton Chamber Singers.
+Dr. Samuel Barbara is the newly appointed Director of Choral and Vocal Studies at Portland Community College, Rock Creek Campus, where he conducts the chamber and concert choirs, teaches applied lessons and class voice.
+Before relocating home to Oregon, Samuel served as Director of Choral Activities and assistant professor of music at Westminster College in New Wilmington, Pennsylvania.
+He completed his doctorate in choral music at the University of Southern California, where he was senior teaching assistant in the Department of Choral and Sacred Music and assistant conductor of the USC Thornton Chamber Singers.
 While at USC, he studied under Jo-Michael Scheibe, Nick Strimple, Cristian Grases and Donald Brinegar.
-Before arriving in Southern California, Dr. Barbara served as Director of Choirs at Cleveland High School in Portland, where he was awarded the “Golden C” for excellence in teaching.
+Before moving to Southern California, Dr. Barbara served as Director of Choirs at Cleveland High School in Portland, where he was awarded the “Golden C” for excellence in teaching.
 Under his direction, the Cleveland “A” Choir won the 5A Oregon State Choir Championships three times.
 Samuel earned his Bachelor of Arts in Music and Master of Arts in Teaching degrees from the University of Portland.
 After completing his undergraduate work, Samuel was awarded a Fulbright Grant to teach English and study music in Weimar, Germany.
 While in Weimar he taught at the Musikgymnasium Schloss Belvedere, sang in the chamber choir at the Franz Liszt Music Conservatory, and took choral conducting coursework under Professor Jürgen Puschbeck.